Online MBA in Accounting

 Cost estimators use data to estimate project costs.
 When determining budget recommendations, these professionals consider labor and material prices.
-They typically work in office settings, but occasionally they visit project sites to gather data.
+They usually work in office settings, but sometimes visit project sites to gather data.
 They also make adjustments to their estimates as they collect new information.

 Financial analysts guide businesses and individuals on financial decisions, like investments.
-They evaluate current and historical financial data to provide educated recommendations.
-These professionals must familiarize themselves with current economic and business trends so they can serve their clients well.
+They analyze current and historical financial data to provide educated recommendations.
+These professionals must stay up to date with economic and business trends so they can serve their clients well.